 Does NEASC accredit the professional program at my institution?

-I’m applying for a job and have to prove that I graduated from an accredited institution.
+I need to prove that I graduated from an accredited institution.
 Can you help me?

 How can I get a copy of an institution’s evaluation report or self-study?

 NEASC does not release institutional reports or correspondence (view NEASC policies for more details).
 Some institutions post their reports and self-studies on their websites.
 If you have an interest in a particular institution's evaluation report or self-study, contact the chief executive officer of the institution.